AnonymousPlanet/thgtoa/guide.md

 -   Origin IP geolocation (your IP/location when you go to "whatsmyipaddress.com") should match your identity location as much as possible (You can pick this in the VPN client if you use the 3 layers approach or just create a new identity in Tor Browser or Brave Tor Tab until you get the appropriate Exit node).
 You should exclude any exit IP that is not located in Western Europe/North America/Japan/South Korea/Australia (excluding Mexico) as you will have less issues with those.
 Ideally, you should get an European Union IP to get additional GDPR protection and if possible a German exit IP due to their legal stance on using anonymous accounts on online platforms.

 -   Brave Browser (Chromium based) with a Private Tor Tab has (IMHO) a better acceptance level than Tor Browser (Firefox based).
-You will have less issues with captchas and online platforms[^173] if you use Brave than if you use Tor Browser (feel free to try this yourself).
+You will have less issues with captchas and online platforms[^175] if you use Brave than if you use Tor Browser (feel free to try this yourself).

 -   Every identity you should have a matching profile picture associated to it.
 For this purpose I recommend you just go to <https://thispersondoesnotexist.com/> and generate a computer generated profile picture.
 Just refresh the page until you find a picture that matches your identity in all aspects (age, sex, ethnicity) and save that picture.
 It would be even better to have several pictures associated to that identity but I don't have an "easy way" of doing that yet.

--   Create in advance and store in KeepassXC each identity details that should include:
+-   Create in advance and store in KeePassXC each identity details that should include:

     -   Date of Birth